rasingollam/RAG/pdf_to_text/README.md

 Run the script from the command line:

 ```
-python pdf_converter.py <pdf_directory>
+python pdf_converter.py
 ```
+Then copy and paste the PDF directory and press enter.

-The converted text files will be saved in a new directory inside the main PDF to text directory.
+The converted text files will be saved in a new directory inside the PDF directory.